Grants for Good

 One of the primary areas where we support others to do good is through our grant making efforts.
 Our grants, made primarily through the New York Life Foundation, focus on supporting programs that nurture children, the community-based efforts that our agents and employees involved in, as well as other programs that meet our grant guidelines.

-Since the Foundation’s founding in 1979, we have provided nearly $170 million in charitable contributions to national and local nonprofit organizations.
+Since the Foundation’s founding in 1979, we have provided over $200 million in charitable contributions to national and local nonprofit organizations.

 Grants are awarded to nonprofit organizations with tax-exempt status under Section 501(c)(3)of the IRS.
 Private foundations; individuals and government agencies are not eligible to receive grants from the Foundation.

 Aligned with our company’s purpose of keeping good going in the lives of families, a major focus for the Foundation are programs that benefit young people.
-Our “Nurturing the Children” initiative has centered on two key issues: educational enhancement and childhood bereavement programs.
+Our funding is centered on two key issues: educational enhancement and childhood bereavement programs.